faimna/Faizan-Hanief-Network-Projects/Redistribution using Route filter/readme.txt

 3. Redistribution of Routing Protocols.
 4. Route-filter.
 5. Redistribution using Router-filter.
 This topology consists of 40 Routers and is based on EIGRP and RIP.
 The purpose of this lab is to allow some networks to be redistributed while denying the others.
-I have also included a rough topology in paint for you to create your own topology in GNS3 or any other simulation software.

 The protocol or AS written alongside the loopbacks on the routers are those networks which need to be denied for the mentioned AS.